sanskrit/raw_etexts_english/blogs/manasataramgini/2013-12-09_some-reflections-on-the-khans-qaidu-and-dua-and-the-great-khans-lost-legacy.md

 +++
-title = "Some reflections on the Khans Qaidu and Du’a and the great Khan’s lostxa0legacy"
+title = "Some reflections on the Khans Qaidu and Du’a and the great Khan’s lost legacy"

 +++
 **Prolog**